tingold/pgdog/docs/docs/architecture/benchmarks.md

 pgbench (PostgreSQL) 16.4 (Postgres.app)
 ```

 A standard pgBench benchmark will run `INSERT`, `UPDATE`, `SELECT` and `DELETE` queries to get an overall view of database performance.
-Since we are only testing the performance of pgDog, we are going to run `SELECT` queries only and minimize the impact of hard disk I/O on this test.
+Since we are only testing the performance of PgDog, we are going to run `SELECT` queries only and minimize the impact of hard disk I/O on this test.

 This benchmark can be reproduced by passing the `-S` flag to `pgbench`.
 The results below were performed using the configuration found in [`pgdog.toml`](https://github.com/levkk/pgdog/blob/main/pgdog.toml).

 ### Results

 Numbers below are for a single primary benchmark in transaction mode.
-No plugins are in use and pgDog is configured to use only 1 CPU core (`workers = 0`).
+No plugins are in use and PgDog is configured to use only 1 CPU core (`workers = 0`).

 | Clients | Throughput (/s) | Latency |
 |---------|--------------|------------|